Marcus Bühl

 Marcus Bühl (born 29 April 1977) is a German politician.
 Born in Ilmenau, Thuringia, he represents Alternative for Germany (AfD).
 Marcus Bühl has served as a member of the Bundestag from the state of Thuringia since 2017.

 Life

-He became member of the bundestag after the 2017 German federal election.
-He is a member of the budget committee.
+He became member of the Bundestag after the 2017 German federal election.
+He is a member of the Budget Committee of Bundestag.

 In the 2021 German federal election, he won a direct mandate in Gotha – Ilm-Kreis defeating Tankred Schipanski from the Christian Democratic Union.